Khaidi Babai

 Khaidi Babai is a 1974 Indian Telugu-language film directed by T. Krishna.
 A remake of the 1971 Hindi film Dushmun, it stars Sobhan Babu, Vanisri and Sowcar Janaki.
 The film was released on 15 February 1974.

 Plot

-A truck driver, after accidentally running over and killing a hapless man, is forced to provide for the victim's family as an alternative for going to prison.
+A truck driver runs over and kills a man in an accident.
+Rather than being sent to prison, he is sentenced to provide for the victim's family as an alternative.